 For over a decade, wind energy has been the fastest growing energy technology worldwide, achieving an annual growth rate of over 30 percent.
-In the United States, the current total installed wind energy capacity is approximately 19,500 megawatts (mw), of which approximately 330mw is located on BLM-administered public lands.
+In the United States, the current total installed wind energy capacity is over 60,000 megawatts (MW) of which approximately 917 MWs are located on BLM-administered public lands.

 Much of Wyoming has fair to excellent wind energy potential, with some areas having outstanding to superb potential as identified by the Department of Energy's National Renewable Energy Laboratory.
 Currently, most of the interest has been focused on southern Wyoming.

 Meteorological site testing is used to determine whether a site's wind energy potential meets the criteria for full field development.
 These "met site" or "met tower" rights-of-way are granted for an initial period of three years to allow for a temporary wind tower to be erected on the site.

 If the data gathered at "met sites" indicates that the wind resource is sufficient, a full-field development proposal is submitted to BLM for analysis.